wp-plugins/blocky/readme.txt

 = From your WordPress dashboard =

-1. Click `Add New` from the plugins page in your wordpress site
+1. Click `Add New` from the plugins page in your WordPress site
-2. Search for `Facebook Page Plugin`
+2. Search for `Blocky! - Additional Content Sections`
 3. Click on install

 = Alternatively from wordpress.org =